 FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED PRICE SCHOOL MEALS

 Children need healthy meals to learn.
-Modesto City School District offers healthy meals every school day.
-Breakfast costs for all grades $1.50; lunch costs grades K-6 is $2.55 and grades 7-12 is $3.10.
+Fulton County Schools (FCS) offers healthy meals daily at a reasonable price.
+At elementary schools, the price for breakfast is $1.05 and lunch is $2.45.
+For middle and high schools, the price for breakfast is $1.20 and lunch is $2.70.
 Your children may qualify for free meals or for reduced price meals.
-Reduced price is $.30 for breakfast and $.40 for lunch.
+Reduced price is $0.30 for breakfast and $0.40 for lunch.
+This packet includes an application for free or reduced price meal benefits, and a set of detailed instructions.
 Below are some common questions and answers to help you with the application process.

-- All children in households receiving benefits from CalFresh, CalWORKs, and FDPIR HOUSEHOLDS are eligible for free meals.
-Some students who participate in Medical are eiligible for reduced meals through Direct Certification.
+- All children in households receiving benefits from SNAP or TANF are eligible for free meals.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.